pgraczykdev/rekrutacja-jjd/README.md

 ## Note
-Please run unit tests to check the implementation.
+Please run unit tests to check the implementation.<br>
 Required dependencies:
 - JUnit,
-- AssertJ.
+- AssertJ.<br>
 Thank you for your attention.